Bomberman Ultra

-Bomberman Ultra is a downloadable video game for PlayStation Network that was released in 2009 as part of the Bomberman franchise.
+Bomberman Ultra is a downloadable video game for the PlayStation 3, released in 2009 as part of the Bomberman franchise.

+Gameplay

 The game gives players the ability to fully customize their own Bomberman.
 The full selection of outfits is immediately unlockable from the very start off the game, allowing for more than 150,000 unique combinations.

+Release

+Bomberman Ultra is a digital-only release.
+It was made available for purchase and download via the PlayStation Network digital storefront in 2009 in all regions.

 Reception

 Bomberman Ultra received "generally favorable reviews" according to the review aggregator Metacritic.
 IGN said, "A good deal at ten bucks, this is a download Bomberman fans will want to make room for."